dntoll/1DT902-introducerande-projekt/assignments/4 Traffic Light.md

 # The Traffic Light

 ## Goals
 To work with more code and more components.
+To apply the things we have learned so far.

 ## Rules